 The Social Security Administration may review the individual's SSI or SSDS case to determine if disability continues.
-If the Social Security Administration determines that the individual's disability has ceased, the TANF Eligibility Worker must send the recipient an advance (10-day) notice to close the case.
+If the Social Security

+Administration determines that the individual's disability has ceased, the eligibility worker must send the recipient an advance (10-day) notice to close the case.

-Note #1: Since TANF incapacity criteria is less restrictive than Social Security disability criteria, the TANF Eligibility Worker may complete and send SFN 451 along with current medical information to the State Review Team.
+Note #1: Since TANF incapacity criteria is less restrictive than Social Security disability criteria, the eligibility worker may complete and send SFN 451 along with current medical information to the State Review Team.

-Note #2: If an individual's SSI non-pay status remains 'N01' or 'N04' for one year or longer, the TANF Eligibility Worker must complete and send SFN 451 along with current medical information to the State Review Team.
+Note #2: If an individual's SSI non-pay status remains 'N01' or 'N04' for one year or longer, the eligibility worker must complete and send SFN 451 along with current medical information to the State Review Team.